Paroxysmal hypertension (pseudopheochromocytoma)

 In most patients with paroxysmal hypertension and a negative evaluation for pheochromocytoma, the cause remains unknown, treatment is difficult, and many incur chronic disability.
 This clinical constellation is sometimes called "pseudopheochromocytoma" .
 A paucity of data concerning the clinical characteristics of this disorder exists.

 The proposed cause, clinical features (including link to emotions), differential diagnosis, and management of pseudopheochromocytoma will be reviewed here.
 The diagnosis and treatment of pheochromocytoma and panic disorder are presented separately.
-(See "Clinical presentation and diagnosis of pheochromocytoma" and "Treatment of pheochromocytoma in adults" and "Pharmacotherapy for panic disorder".)
+(See "Clinical presentation and diagnosis of pheochromocytoma" and "Treatment of pheochromocytoma in adults" and "Pharmacotherapy for panic disorder in adults".)

 Pseudopheochromocytoma most likely involves activation of the sympathetic system; this has been inferred from the following observations [5-11]: